 Santiago K. Garcia

-A U.S. Air Force Officer, Division-1 College Athlete, Author, Researcher and Student Pilot, Santiago Garcia continually sets new standards, seeks discomfort, pursues his passions, and helps others achieve their goals.
+A U.S. Air Force Officer, Division-1 College Athlete, Author, and Pilot, Santiago Garcia continually sets new standards, pursues his passions, and helps others achieve their goals.
 Santiago is directly responsible for creating, communicating, and implementing Grind to Fly's vision, mission, and direction.

-Santiago founded Grind to Fly in 2018 to enhance pilot’s health and performance by providing insight to leverage technologies and improve aviation fitness and personal leadership.
+Santiago founded Grind to Fly in 2018 to enhance pilot’s health and performance by providing insight to leverage technologies and improve aviation fitness.
 In 2019, he co-authored an introductory training system for aviators to enhance physical and mental performance in the cockpit titled, The Grind to Fly System: An Introduction to Elite Aviation Fitness.
 In 2020, he co-authored a human performance manual specifically for the 23d Fighter Group (Moody AFB, GA) titled, 23d Fighter Group Pre-Flight Manual for Human Performance.

 Brandon A. To

-An Athlete, Author, and Prospective Medical Student, Brandon’s innovation, attention to detail, and unique desire to improve other’s lives is unparalleled.
+An Athlete, Author, and Current Medical Student, Brandon’s innovation, attention to detail, and unique desire to improve other’s lives is unparalleled.
 As Vice President & Co-Founder, Brandon facilitates strategic decisions and conducts operational oversight for Grind to Fly Inc.

 Tyler O. Riley

-A Fitness Enthusiast and Prospective Medical Student, Tyler utilizes several training modalities to oversee all aspects of Grind to Fly's physical fitness and performance optimization.
+A NASM-Certified Personal Trainer (NASM-CPT) and Medical Student, Tyler utilizes several training modalities to oversee all aspects of Grind to Fly's physical fitness and performance optimization.
 He aims to educate and train others on proper motor patterns including core stabilization, injury prevention, and range of motion prioritization.

-Tyler officially joined the Grind to Fly team in October of 2020.
-Tyler uses his experience in functional fitness to provide practical information on strength development and injury prevention.
+Tyler joined the Grind to Fly team in October of 2020.
+He uses his experience in functional fitness to provide practical information on strength development and injury prevention.
 Tyler served as an initial evaluator for The Grind to Fly System: An Introduction to Elite Aviation Fitness, and directly contributed to the 23d Fighter Group Pre-Flight Manual for Human Performance by creating the physical warm-up routine.